ProtoSchool/Denver/README.md

 ##### - (Your name here!)
 Contact any of the organizers listed above :point_up: if you are interested in joining the team! :rocket:

+---

+### License

+ProtoSchool is licensed under the Apache-2.0 and MIT licenses.
+See [LICENSE.md](./LICENSE.md) for further detail.